 Location: San Leandro, California

 SyncFab focuses on the manufacturing supply chain.
 Its platform lets users access real-time product manufacturing quotes, lock into detail-oriented deals with factories and shippers via smart contracts and even track the product creation process.
 The company’s services have been used by Amazon, NASA’s Jet Propulsion Lab and Google, among many others.

 Location: Zurich, Switzerland

-Blockchain logistics application: SkyCell’s shipping containers are designed specifically for the pharmaceutical industry.
-The company’s containers are made of recycled materials and contain temperature barriers to protect the most sensitive medicines.
-SkyCell is placing their entire infrastructure on a decentralized blockchain platform because they believe it offers the best security, product monitoring and data verification at a 20% lower cost.
+SkyCell’s shipping containers are designed specifically for the pharmaceutical industry, made of recycled materials and contain temperature barriers to protect the most sensitive medicines.
+SkyCell simplifies operations and prevents theft with its SECURE platform, and these capabilities have only been amplified since the company moved its entire infrastructure to a decentralized blockchain platform.

 Location: London, England